-Dolichospermum prevent severe nitrogen shortage and resulting starvation in all trophic levels of the ecosystem in the summer.
+Relevance of the cyanobacteria biomass for describing developments in the environment in the summer.
 However, human activity has imported a surplus of nutrients into the Baltic Sea for decades which turned the originally indispensable cyanobacteria into a nuisance because their nitrogen fixation counteracts the measures to reduce eutrophication, as specified in the following section.